-The K-Factors are quantitative indicators that reflect the risk that the IFR/IFD prudential regime intends to address.
-Specifically, capital requirements from applying the K-factors formula (pursuant to Article 15 of the IFR) is the sum of the Risk to Client ('RtC'), Risk to Market ('RtM') and Risk to Firm ('RtF') proxies.
+The new K-Factors are quantitative indicators that reflect the risk that the new prudential regime intends to address.
+Specifically, capital requirements from applying the K-factors formula (pursuant to Article 15 of the IFR) is the sum of Risk to Client ('RtC'), Risk to Market ('RtM') and Risk to Firm ('RtF') proxies.